Chapter 1: Architecture Overview¶

 -

 umka-peer-transportmodule (~2,000 lines) handles every UmkaOS peer device regardless of what it does, replacing hundreds of thousands of lines of Ring 0 driver code per device class.
 Firmware updates are entirely the device's own responsibility: the device sends an orderly CLUSTER_LEAVE, updates its own firmware or kernel independently, and rejoins — the host never reboots, the host driver never changes, and device and OS release cycles are fully decoupled.
 When a device kernel crashes, the host does not crash: it executes an ordered recovery sequence — IOMMU lockout and PCIe bus master disable in under 2ms, followed by distributed state cleanup, then optional FLR and device reboot (Section 5.3).
 This constitutes Tier M (Multikernel Peer) — a qualitatively different isolation class where no host kernel state is shared with the device.
 Tier M isolation exceeds Tier 2 (the host's strongest software-defined boundary): the only communication surface is the typed capability channel, not shared kernel address space or IOMMU- protected DMA.
-See Section 10.1.2.
+See Section 11.1.
 Devices with ARM or RISC-V cores can run the UmkaOS kernel with zero porting effort, as UmkaOS already builds foraarch64-unknown-noneandriscv64gc-unknown-none-elf. -

-Distributed kernel primitives (Section 5.1, 5.12) — Cluster-wide distributed shared memory (DSM), a distributed lock manager (DLM) with RDMA-native one-sided operations, and built-in membership and quorum protocols.
+Distributed kernel primitives (Section 5.1, Section 5.11) — Cluster-wide distributed shared memory (DSM), a distributed lock manager (DLM) with RDMA-native one-sided operations, and built-in membership and quorum protocols.
 A cluster of UmkaOS nodes can share memory pages, coordinate locks, and detect failures as kernel-level operations — not userspace libraries.
 This enables clustered filesystems, distributed caches, and multi-node workloads without bolt-on middleware.
-The same distributed protocol that connects RDMA-linked servers also connects locally-attached peer kernels (Section 5.2.2), with the transport adapted to PCIe P2P instead of RDMA network.
+The same distributed protocol that connects RDMA-linked servers also connects locally-attached peer kernels (Section 5.2), with the transport adapted to PCIe P2P instead of RDMA network.

 -